Oakdale & Holly Bush Ramble

 Despite being paved, the first section is incredibly bumpy... so much so, I often cycle along the road to avoid it and fortuantely, it's very short.
 Just across from "The Rock" pub, the traffic-free path begins again in earnest.

 Many county burroughs are removing and/or replacing these antiquated A-frame barriers.
 Not so in Caerphilly.
-They seem to stick by them regardless of accessability.
+They seem to stick by them regardless of their limited accessability.

 The next .5 mi. runs below the main road.
 The trees close in and the valley narrows as I approach the village of Argoed.

-A portrait bench was installed by Sustrans in 2012 to commemorate the opening of a new walking & cycling bridge, as well as three local legends; Argoed born chartist leader, Zephaniah Williams, Gillian Crandon, former head teacher of Markham Primary School, and Jack Price, International Quoits champion.
-Read more about the Argoed portrait bench.
+A portrait bench was installed by Sustrans in 2012 to commemorate the opening of a new walking & cycling bridge, as well as three local legends; Zephaniah Williams - Argoed born chartist leader, Gillian Crandon - former head teacher of Markham Primary School, and Jack Price - International Quoits champion.

 Meanwhile the route continues north, passing through a wide area where once two coal mines stood; Llanover Colliery on the eastern side of the valley and Abernant Colliery on the western side (image below).